 A: Having a low credit-based insurance score can raise your homeowners rates considerably.
 When compared to someone with excellent credit, someone with bad credit may pay up to four times more.

 A: Companies vary on how they view your credit scores.
 For example, LexisNexis Property Insurance Scores considers those between 776 and 997 “good.”

 On the flip side, Bakke says most companies consider scores of 600 or below to be “bad.”

 A: This seems like a good idea in theory.
-But chances are, if your agent can’t use your credit score (and they are legally allowed to do so), they’ll just quote you a higher premium.
+But chances are, if your agent can’t use your credit score, they’ll just quote you a higher premium.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.